Chris Hammer

 Speaking

-As a speaker, I don’t just tell stories—I connect them to something deeper.
-Hard work.
-Persistence.
+I don’t just tell my story—I connect it to something deeper.Hard work.
+Resilience.
 Mindset.
-The grind of chasing a goal that feels just out of reach.
+The grind of chasing a goal that always feels just out of reach.
 I’ve lived it as a Team USA athlete.
-But as they say, just because you’ve ridden in a car doesn't mean you can build an engine.
-Experience alone isn’t enough.
-That’s why my message isn’t just about what I’ve been through—it’s about why it matters.
-Why some people push through failure while others crumble.
-Why grit works.
-And how science backs it up.
-With a PhD in sport psychology, I bridge the gap between inspiration and understanding, turning personal trials into lessons that don’t just resonate—they stick.
+I’ve felt the heartbreak of falling short.
+I know what it's like to question your ability to realize a dream.
+I know the commitment and sacrifices it takes to merely give yourself a chance to achieve it, with no guarantee you ever will.
+And I know what it feels like when everything finally comes together and you're standing on top.But just like driving a car doesn’t mean you understand how the engine works, experience alone isn’t enough to explain why some people push through while others give up.That’s why my message isn’t just about what I’ve been through—it’s about why it matters.
+Why some people thrive after failure while others crumble.
+And how science backs it all up.With a PhD in sport psychology, I bridge the gap between inspiration and insight—turning powerful personal stories into lasting lessons the audience won’t just hear… but will bring with them into their own lives.

 If you are interested in having me to speak at your event or for your company/organization, please click "contact" below and I will get back to you!